 Each year the President goes to Congress to give a State of the Union Address.
 And each year most Governors appear before their respective legislatures to give a State of the State address.
 While there are similarities between the President’s address and those of the Governors, there are many differences as well; and some really interesting speeches that I highlight below.
-We have captured all of the speeches on this page.

 While there are a few Governors who are still scheduled to give their addresses, most state legislators have already heard their Governor give their State of the State and there are some common themes as well as some unique deliveries across the states.